erikkristiaan/Lines/readme.md

 ### Compilation

-Compile Polygons on linux with:
+Compile Lines on linux with:

 ```
-cd Polygons
+cd Lines
 mkdir build
 cd build
 cmake ../
 cmake --build .
 ```

-### Running Polygons
+### Running Lines

-You can then run Polygons from the command-line using command:
+You can then run Lines from the command-line using command:
 ```
-./Polygons [arguments]
+./Lines [arguments]
 ```